WMXPY/blog.mengw.io/Articles/Java/basic.md

         -   Extend parents function or variable make it can be developed efficient.
     -   Polymorphism
         -   some same Variable, function and something have different meaning.
--   Common Error of Java
+-   Most Common Error of Java (todo)
+    -   ClassCastException
+    -   IllegalArgumentException
+    -   NullPointerException
+    -   IndexOutOfBoundsException
-    -   ClassCastException IllegalArgumentException NullPointerException IndexOutOfBoundsException ArrayIndexOutOfBoundsException+
+    -   ArrayIndexOutOfBoundsException+
 -   Force Convert of Interface
     -   (Agg)a.getName();
--   **Interview question** Interface and abstract class
+-   **Interview question** Visit type
+    -   public -> This class, Same package, Child class, Other Package
+    -   protected -> This class, Same package, Child class
+    -   friendly -> This class, Same package
+    -   private -> This class
+-   Base class of every class
+    -   java.lang.Object
 -   JDK, JRE, JVM
     -   Dev kit, runtimg enviorment, and veritual machine.
 -   **Interview question** Types of variable